Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 You can join or concatenate two StringLiterals with __add__ or the + operator.
 The length of a string is given by the __len__ method or len() function.

 `data` gets the raw pointer to the underlying data; pointer<scalar<si8>> is the return type of the method.
 This means that the method returns a pointer to the underlying data of the string literal.
-The `si8` indicates that the data is a sequence of 8-bit signed integers, which is a common way to represent characters in a string.
+The `si8` indicates that the data is a sequence of 8-bit signed integers, which is a common way to represent characters in a string (signed ??).

 So, if you have a StringLiteral object, you can call data() on it to get a pointer to its underlying data.
 This could be useful if you need to pass the string data to a function that requires a pointer, or if you want to perform low-level operations on the string data.

 ### 4.3.2 The String type
-The `String` type represents a mutable string*.
+The `String` type represents a mutable string.
 The `string` module contains basic methods for working with strings.
 Mojo uses UTF-8 encoding to store strings.
 The length len corresponds to the number of bytes, not number of characters.
-The string value is heap-allocated, but the String itself is actually a pointer to heap allocated data.
+The string value is heap-allocated, but the String itself is actually a pointer to the heap allocated data.
 This means we can load a huge amount of data into it, and change the size of the data dynamically during runtime.
 (Picture ??)

 ```mojo
    # String: